Mortgage

 Can I take out a loan to cover the equity when assuming a loan?

+• Use a title company.
 Ask a title company for title listings in the area that have government-backed loans.
-Since you know that most government-backed loans will be assumable, this will get you a preliminary list with names and addresses.
+Since you know that most government-backed loans are assumable, this will get you a preliminary list with names and addresses.
 You’ll then need to reach out directly to the homeowners to gauge their interest.

+• Target distressed properties.
 Homeowners who are in mortgage default may be more open to assumption, because it can help them avoid foreclosure.
-This route may take extra cash, as you’ll be required to bring the loan current by immediately making up for any missed payments or getting on a repayment plan.
+This route may take extra cash, as you’ll be required to bring the loan current immediately or get on a repayment plan.

 Unless you’re assuming a mortgage privately from someone you already have a close relationship with, you’ll likely go through underwriting to transfer financial responsibility.
 The seller’s lender will put you through an approval process that requires documentation and information typical of a mortgage application.